VISER-LDEO-CGUI/PolXR/README.md

 <br />

 Here is a list of interactions available using voice commands.
 The voice commands can be used at any time and do not need to be toggled.
-Simply say the word clearly and antARctica will process the command:
+Simply say the word clearly and PolAR will process the command:
 | Voice Command | Description |
 | :-----------: | ----------- |
 | "Menu" | Open/close the menu |